publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.5.1] - 30 Aug 2021 =

+* Fixed: Fix undefined property stdClass::$author, #931;
+* Fixed: Notifications don't trigger for posts created in the frontend, #936;
+* Fixed: PHP warnings about not set configuration;
+* Fixed: Fix the order and orderby filter in the content overview;
+* Added: Add Japanese translation files, #934;

 = [3.5.0] - 5 Aug 2021 =

 * Added: Add the option to edit and delete editorial comments, #277;